awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_FUNCTION.md

 + IMMUTABLE
 VOLATILE
 Given the same arguments, the function can return different results on successive calls, even for the rows in a single statement\.
-The query optimizer cannot make any assumptions about the behavior of a volatile function, so a query that uses a volatile function must reevaluate the function for every input row\.
+The query optimizer can't make any assumptions about the behavior of a volatile function, so a query that uses a volatile function must reevaluate the function for every input row\.
 STABLE
 Given the same arguments, the function is guaranteed to return the same results for all rows processed within a single statement\.
 The function can return different results when called in different statements\.
 This category allows the optimizer to optimize multiple calls of the function within a single statement to a single call for the statement\.
 IMMUTABLE